gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 encrypted buffer shall never exceed the SCTP payload size thus Protection Engine shall be aware of the PMTU (see {{pmtu}}).

+A Protection Engine may use KEYs, in this case the KEY Management part of the Protection Engine is the set of data and procedures that take care of KEY distribution, verification and update.

 KEY Management of Protection Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted